 Set the rough ball in the center of the prepared baking sheet and pat it gently into a round about 1 inch thick and 7 inches in diameter.

 With a sharp knife or a pastry scraper, cut the round into eight wedges; separate the wedges.
-Brush the scones with the egg-milk glaze (you won’t need to use all of it) and sprinkle with additional Tate+Lyle® honey granules.
+Brush the scones with additional heavy cream and sprinkle with additional Tate+Lyle® honey granules.
 Bake until the scones are deep golden and a toothpick inserted into the center of a wedge comes out clean, 18 to 22 minutes.
 Let the scones cool for 10 to 15 minutes before serving.

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.